 Tardigrades survive impacts of up to 825 meters per second by Bob Yirka, Phys.org, 21 May 2021.

 Thanks, Peter S. Thompson.
 More about tardigrades: "the theory that microbes in space transmit life to habitable bodies" is the definition of panspermia that I have long accepted.
-Am I negligent to ignore the possible role of larger specimens, like tardigrades?
-In addition to them, many plant seeds can tolerate extremes.
+Am I negligent to ignore the possible role of larger specimens?
+In addition to tardigrades, many plant seeds can tolerate extremes.
 French botanist David Tepfer has long advocated panspermia by plant seeds.

 "The origin of life, panspermia and a proposal to seed the Universe", by David Tepfer, Plant Science, Dec 2008.